Breast Implant Illness (BIl)

 Advances in the development and manufacture of breast implants have made it possible for many women around the world to achieve their cosmetic enhancement goals with results that successfully last for several years and produce no complications.
 With that in mind, it is important to understand that breast implants are not designed to be permanent, and will likely need to be removed and replaced (depending on the patient’s needs and wishes) at some point later in life, and in some cases, removed altogether.

 Additionally, some women who have had breast implants report a variety of symptoms that some scientists believe may be an inflammatory response to the implants themselves.
 This is sometimes referred to as “breast implant illness,” or BII.
-The illness has a constellation of symptoms, such as fatigue, joint and muscle pain, breast discomfort, and some other vague symptoms that are not explained by other causes.
-In these cases, removal of the implants En Bloc (all together) with the capsular tissue (scar tissue around the implant) is recommended.
+The illness has a constellation of symptoms, including fatigue, joint and muscle pain, breast discomfort, and other vague symptoms that are not explained by other causes.
+In these cases, removal of the implants En Bloc (all together), along with the capsular tissue (scar tissue around the implant), is recommended.

-For individuals who believe they are suffering from breast implant illness and are considering breast implant removal, as well as for those who would simply like to have their implants removed or removed and replaced with new implants, Dr. Semira Bayati can help.
-Our board-certified plastic surgeon is highly experienced with breast implant removal and revision breast augmentation procedures.
+For individuals who believe they are suffering from breast implant illness and are considering breast implant removal, as well as for those who would simply like to have their implants removed or replaced with new implants, Dr. Semira Bayati of Newport Beach can help.
+Our Board-certified plastic surgeon is highly experienced with breast implant removal and revision breast augmentation procedures.
 Dr. Bayati can create a customized treatment plan that will take all of your unique needs, concerns, and goals into account.

 What Is Breast Implant Illness?

 Breast implant illness is the term often used to describe a collection of symptoms that some individuals experience after they have breast implants placed.
 While many women have breast implants with no lingering effects that make them sick, a relatively small percentage of women have reported symptoms such as fatigue, hair loss, a dry sensation all over the body, rashes, cognitive issues such as memory loss or lack of mental clarity (“brain fog”), and aching muscles and joints.
-While there have yet to be many large and long-term clinical studies of this phenomenon, some doctors believe it is possible that some of these individuals are having an autoimmune response or another type of adverse reaction to the implants, which are considered a foreign body by the immune system.
-There have been cases where women who say they had breast implant illness claim that their symptoms were resolved once the implants were taken out.
+While there have been few large, long-term clinical studies of this phenomenon, some doctors believe that some of these individuals may be experiencing an autoimmune response or another type of adverse reaction to the implants, which the immune system recognizes as foreign.
+There have been cases where women who say they had breast implant illness claim that their symptoms were resolved once the implants were removed.

 If you believe you are suffering from breast implant illness, please contact Dr. Bayati.
 Our plastic surgeon can answer any questions you may have about breast implant removal procedures that can address your concerns.